snadams/MBA/MBA655 - Financial Management & Strategy/Notes/week-8-capital-structure.md

 The pecking order theory is based on four facts:

 1. Dividend policy is "sticky".
-Managers tend to maintain a stable dividend payment, neither increasing nor decresasing in response to fluctuations in profit.
+Managers tend to maintain a stable dividend payment, neither increasing nor decreasing in response to fluctuations in profit.
 2. Firms prefer internal financing (profits and retained cash) to external financing of any sort (debt or equity).
 3. If a firm must obtain external financing, it will issue the safest security first.
 4. If a firm requires more external financing, it will work down the "pecking order of securities: